 Download the Step-by-Step Guide to Taking your Exam

-When you click the Launch Exam button, you are not yet starting your exam, you are setting up the proctoring service.
-Take your time and follow the instructions on your screen.
-You will not run out of time and your setup time is not linked to your exam time.
+When you click the Launch Exam button, you are not yet starting your exam, you are starting the onboarding process for the proctoring service.
 On average it takes 5 to 15 minutes to connect to a proctor, but it may take as much as 45 minutes during busy times.
 Please be patient and do not refresh your screen.

-• Shut down all programs and restart your computer before you launch your exam and start the setup process
+• Shut down all programs and restart your computer before you launch your exam and start the onboarding process.

 • Connect to the internet via a wired connection (i.e. Ethernet connection), if possible.
-Wifi connections generally carry a higher risk of disruption, so if you do not have strong wifi connectivity, consider wired connection
+Wi-fi connections generally carry a higher risk of disruption.

 We recommend you use a personal computer to take the exam.
 If you must use a work computer, below are some additional configuration recommendations to reduce the risk of technical issues.
 You may also need to contact your organization’s IT support representative in advance of your exam day to make some of these changes.